rails/rails/guides/source/form_helpers.md

 }
 ```

-The actual values of the keys in the `:addresses_attributes` hash are unimportant; however they need to be strings of integers and different for each address.
+The actual value of the keys in the `:addresses_attributes` hash is not important.
+But they need to be strings of integers and different for each address.

 If the associated object is already saved, `fields_for` autogenerates a hidden input with the `id` of the saved record.
 You can disable this by passing `include_id: false` to `fields_for`.

-### The Controller
+### Permitting Parameters in The Controller

 As usual you need to [declare the permitted
 parameters](action_controller_overview.html#strong-parameters) in the controller